About

 Members of EGPP

-Aside from the Director, Coordinator and Team, research at EGPP is comprised of Associates and Fellows who engage in research, lead the projects as recipients of grants, organize workshops and conferences, and participate to events.
-Associates lead core projects, both as project leaders and by engaging in fundamental empirical and theoretical research on European politics and governance at EGPP.
-Fellows are regular visitors and participants to EGPP’s activities, collaborators in core projects, or leaders of external projects.
-The EUI’s PhD researchers are closely involved in EGPP’s activities.
+Aside from the co-directors and team, research at EGPP is comprised of associates and fellows who engage in research, lead the projects as recipients of grants, organise workshops and conferences, and participate in events.
+Associates lead core projects, both as project leaders and by engaging in fundamental empirical and theoretical research on European politics and governance at the EGPP.
+Fellows are regular visitors and participants to EGPP activities, collaborators in core projects, or leaders of external projects.
+The EUI’s PhD researchers are closely involved in EGPP activities.

 More information about the members of EGPP can be found at our People page.